Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/r/rocm/USER.md

     the SuiteSparse module needs to be **loaded before** the `rocm/6.2.2` module or `rocm/6.0.3` will be used.

+-   With ROCm 6.3, hipSolver doesn't require a module for SuiteSparse.
+Our testing have uncover a few failures in unit testing for hipGraph.
+These concerns the `hipUserObjectCreate` and `hipGraphRetainUserObject` API calls which are marked as Beta.
+We don't think many users will be affected.
+We also noticed a problem when using rocFFT callbacks.

+-   Starting with version 6.3.4 omniperf/rocprofiler-compute dependencies are
--   In the `CrayEnv` environment, omniperf dependencies have been installed for all `cray-python` versions available at the time of the module installation (October 2024, Python 3.9, 3.10 and 3.11) but the `cray-python` module is not loaded as a dependency to let the choice of the Python version to the user.
-Therefore, if you want to use omniperf, you need to load a `cray-python` module yourself.
-In the `LUMI` environment, the only supported version of Python is the one coming from the corresponding release of the CPE.
-For example, for `LUMI/24.03` omniperf dependencies have been installed for version 3.11. **Omniperf is not compatible with the system Python (version 3.6)**.
+    installed for all `cray-python` versions available at the time of the module installation (April 2025, Python 3.9, 3.10 and 3.11).
+However, the `cray-python` module is not loaded as a dependency to let the choice of the Python version to the user.
+Therefore, if you want to use omniperf/rocprofiler-compute, you need to load a `cray-python` module yourself.
+For version 6.2, the only supported version of Python is the one coming from the corresponding release of the CPE.
+For example, for `LUMI/24.03` omniperf/rocprofiler-compute dependencies have been installed
+    for version 3.11. **Omniperf/rocprofiler-compute is not compatible with the system Python (version 3.6)**.

 Note that using ROCm in containers is still subject to the same driver compatibility problems.
 Though containers will solve the problem of ROCm being